cloudmessage/cloudmessage-backend/README.md

 to own a domain name:

 * BACKEND_DOMAIN_NAME - set the domain name to which backend will be deployed
-* CUSTOMER_CLUSTER_URL - set to IP address of customer cluster (use the value that is output by the script during create-customer-inst service above)
+* CUSTOMER_CLUSTER_URL - set to IP address of customer cluster (use the value that is output by the script during create-customer-inst service above).
+Prefix the IP address with `http://`.